 Chinese Among Others: Emigration in Modern Times by Philip A. Kuhn (2008)

-Can we think of Chineseness as an identity that is constituted principally through its encounter with the others?
+Can we think of Chineseness as an identity that is constituted principally through its encounter with others?
 Where and when might this history of Chinese modernity be located?
 Philip A. Kuhn moves us out of the Mainland to the South Seas of the Malay Archipelago.
-Marshalling archival documents, epigraphy, print culture to make a persuasive reading of how consciousness of one’s ethnic identity can only be emerged through cultural interactions and encounters with the others, challenging the conventional view that ethnic purity existed prior to cultural contact.
+Marshalling archival documents, epigraphy, print culture to make a persuasive reading of how the consciousness of one’s ethnic identity can only be emerged through cultural interactions and encounters with others, challenging the conventional view that ethnic purity existed prior to cultural contact.